imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 ### Change classification and notification

 Microsoft classifies changes to assist customers in understanding and planning appropriately for each update.
 Major updates should be a key focus for customers evaluating and analyzing upcoming changes.
+Major updates can be reviewed by selecting **Major update** from the **Tags** drop-down in the Message center.

-If a change is classified as a major update, Microsoft commits to notifying customers at least 30 days before implementation when an action may be required.
+Major updates are communicated at least 30 days in advance when an action is required and might include:

-To be classified as a **major update**, changes must meet one or more of the following criteria:

-- Changes to daily productivity such as inbox, meetings delegations, sharing, and access.
+- User impacting changes to daily productivity such as changing a user’s inbox, meetings, delegations, sharing and access that may result in help desk calls, or organizational conformance concerns.
-- Changes to the themes, web parts, and other components that may impact customizations.
+- Changes to the themes, web parts, deployed Copilot agents and other components that may impact customer customizations.
-- Increases or decreases to visible capacity such as storage, number of rules, items, or durations.
+- Increases or decreases to visible capacity such as storage, number of rules, Copilot agents and prompts, items, or durations.
-- Rebranding that might cause user confusion or result in help desk/collateral changes or URL changes.
+- Rebranding that may cause end-user confusion or result in help desk changes, collateral changes, or URL changes if the new URL is not *.cloud.microsoft
-- A new service or application.
+- A new service or application deployed with default settings turned on.
-- Changes requiring an admin action (exclusive of prevent/fix).
-- Changes to where data is stored (might impact regulatory or legal requirements).
+- Changes to where data is stored or accessed.

 The Message center in the Microsoft 365 [admin center](https://portal.office.com/) is your primary source of change information.
 Message center marks changes of high importance (major updates) with a red exclamation mark (❗) - this helps them to be easy to identify and track during various stages of release.
 Figure 9 shows a screenshot.